stirnim/lying-nsec/README.md

 Measurement Notes
 =================

-Ultimatively we want to get a NODATA response with a proof denying the existance of the www hostname but where it exists.
+We want to get a NODATA response with a proof denying the existance of the www hostname but where it exists.
 If we would run the measurement with only one ZDNS measurement where we lookup  `www.<domain>/NULL` we risk that the recursive resolver synthesizes the response and we fail to detect the error condition.
 Even if we use a recursive resolver where aggressive use of DNSSEC-validated cache (rfc8198) is disabled, a single query as shown